ines/spacy-js/README.md

 | `isOov` | Boolean | Is the token out-of-vocabulary? |
 | `isStop` | Boolean | Is the token a stop word? |
 | `isSentStart` | Boolean | Does the token start a sentence? |

+## ✅ Ideas and Todos

+- [ ] Experiment with NodeJS bindings to make Python integration easier.
+To be fair, running a separate API in an environment controlled by the user and *not* hiding it a few levels deep is often much easier.
+But maybe there are some modern Node tricks that this project could benefit from.